armory/docs/content/en/borealis/quick-start/borealis-org-get-started.md

 ### Create client credentials

+Skip this section if your Kubernetes cluster is accessible through the public internet.
+Go to [Add the cluster to Borealis](#add-the-cluster-to-borealis).

 <details><summary>Show me how to get client credentials</summary>
 <br>

-Skip this section if your Kubernetes cluster is accessible through the public internet.

 Create machine-to-machine client credentials for the various service accounts that you will need.
 These credentials are machine credentials that are meant for authentication when using Borealis programmatically.
 The credentials consist of a client ID and a client secret.
 Make sure to keep the secret somewhere safe.
 You cannot retrieve secrets that you lose access to.
 You would need to create a new set of credentials and update any services that used the credentials that you are replacing.